 Laura first started off as an influencer in the New York food and beverage scene.
 Today, she has expanded her efforts into the lifestyle and travel space, and remains to be one of the top tastemakers in the city.
 She has worked with brands from Grey Goose to Chevrolet to the Great Britain Tourism Board and has been featured in numerous media sites such as CBS and Refinery 29.
 Her blog is in the works but in the meantime, you can follow her on Instagram here.Sunday 05:10 PM Influencer StageGet passes

-General Admission Tickets include food, wine tastings, live music, and access to our CWFF Shuttles to/from local hotel and resort destinations.
-Discounted rates at hotels, resorts, and casinos for your Saturday night stay.
-Prices increase for General Admission on May 31st.
+General Admission Tickets include cooking demonstrations (and samplings!), wine tastings, live music, and access to our CWFF Shuttles to/from local hotel and resort destinations.

-All-Inclusive VIP Pass includes access to our VIP Village (VIPs Only), special cooking demonstrations, wine tastings, chef and artist meet and greets, access to a designated area to watch live music performances, Open Bar (Select Hours), a CWFF swag bag, and more!
+All-Inclusive VIP Pass includes access to our VIP Village (VIPs Only), special cooking demonstrations (and samplings!), wine tastings, chef and artist meet and greets, access to a designated area to watch live music performances, Open Bar (Select Hours), and more!

 Two Day General Admission WITH Lodging

 Two Day General Admission + Lodging Pass includes all GA Perks and TWO NIGHT Overnight Stay (Saturday + Sunday) in a cabin sleeping up to 18 people.
 Lodging does not include bedding/towels/toiletries.
 Checkout is 11 AM on Monday October 8th.